nlawren/Py-100-Days-of-Learning/README.md

 Now adding black and ruff with both github actions and precommit into the mix.

-Precommit is now working, next stop github actions
+Precommit is now working, next stop github actions.

+Next steps:
+* Use ruff and include pylint rules.
+* then implement python super linter rules